SPYR0999/A3R0CR4FT/README.md

 # A3R0CR4FT
-THE Minecraft server for aviation enthusiasts!
+THE (our) Minecraft server for aviation enthusiasts!

 Our server is made to run on Minecraft 1.12.2 with forge installed.